phil-opp/cargo-post/Readme.md

 The `post_build.rs` is only run if `CMD` is a build command like `build` or [`xbuild`](http://github.com/rust-osdev/cargo-xbuild/).

-In workspaces, you might have to pass a `--package` argument to `cargo build` to specify the package for which the post build script should be run.

 ### Examples:

 Build the crate and run `post_build.rs` afterwards: